marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Azure.md

 **** It will prompt you for the Client Secret during the install.**

 ## Execution
-To deploy your OCP cluster to **Azure** , run the build.sh script from the /data/daffy/ocp directory
+To deploy your OCP cluster to **Azure**, run the build.sh script from the /data/daffy/ocp directory:

 ```R
 /data/daffy/ocp/build.sh <ENVIRONMENT_NAME>